dentra/esphome-ewh/README.md

 - [EHU](ehu.yaml)
 - [ETS](ets.yaml)

+You could use my video with [flashing instructions](https://t.me/esphome_tion/13868) from another project, but with your configuration.

 ## Experimental cloud support

 Please see instructions [here](components/rka_cloud/README.md).

+## Troubleshooting, new features and devices

+Don't hesitate to open [issues](https://github.com/dentra/esphome-tion/issues) for bug reports and feature requests.

+You can also use the [Telegram group](https://t.me/dentra_chat).

 ## Your thanks

 If this project was useful to you, you can buy me a Cup of coffee via [Card2Card][donate-tinkoff], [Boosty][donate-boosty] or [PayPal][donate-paypal] and do not forget to star this project :)

+## Commercial usage

+For questions regarding commercial use or custom development/modification, please contact me at [Telegram private messages](https://t.me/dtrachuk).